-Poet and writer Wanda Coleman is a blatantly humanist artist who has won much critical acclaim for her unusually prescient and often innovative work but who has struggled to make a living from her craft.
+Poet and writer Wanda Coleman was a blatantly humanist artist who won much critical acclaim for her unusually prescient and often innovative work, but who struggled to make a living from her craft.
 In discussing “my life in poetry,” More magazine, April 2005, Camille Paglia said of Coleman: “She’s not as central as she should be.
 Her language jumps off the page.”
 With twelve books of collected writings published by the small Black Sparrow Press by 2001, as well as numerous other publications, she has created a body of work that is first of all focused on racism and that, secondly, ponders the "outcast" status of living below the poverty line in California, specifically her birthplace Los Angeles, and the southwestern United States.
-Thus anger, unhappiness, hate, and violence are often intrinsic to the themes of her stories and poems.
+Anger, unhappiness, hate, and violence are often intrinsic to the themes of her stories and poems.
 Her subjects are often controversial and her tone unapologetic.
 In his 1999 assessment, Alistair Paterson, Editor of Poetry New Zealand declared: “Coleman’s poetry, politically aware, darkly humorous, sensual and iconoclastic, presents a remarkable talent developed throughout a difficult life. . . .
 It’s the kind of poetry other writers can use as a yardstick for measuring their work—it sets a standard and demonstrates what a beautiful, adaptable, usable language colloquial English is.”

 Writing in Black American Literature Forum, Tony Magistrale summarized, "Coleman frequently writes to illuminate the lives of the underclass and the disenfranchised, the invisible men and women who populate America's downtown streets after dark, the asylums and waystations, the inner city hospitals and clinics. . . .
 Wanda Coleman, like Gwendolyn Brooks before her, has much to tell us about what it is like to be a poor black woman in America."
 Praise has also come from reviewers in a number of prominent magazines.
 Stephen Kessler wrote in Bachy that Coleman "shows us scary and exciting realms of ourselves," and Holly Prado noted in the Los Angeles Times that Coleman's "heated and economical language and head-on sensibility take her work beyond brutality to fierce dignity."
 Tamar Lehrich wrote in the Nation: "Wanda Coleman consistently confronts her readers with images, ideas and language that threaten to offend or at least to excite."
 Lehrich concluded that "Wanda Coleman's poetry and prose have been inspired by her frustration and anger at her position as a black woman and by her desire to translate those feelings into action."

 The writer published her first short story "Watching the Sunset" in Negro Digest/Black World in 1970.
 During the 1970s Coleman experimented in theater, dance, television, and journalism.
-She won an Emmy for her work as a writer for the television soap opera Days of Our Lives during 1975-76.
-But Coleman's passion for non-commercial writing was undiminished.
+She won an Emmy for her work as a writer for the television soap opera Days of Our Lives during 1975-76, but Coleman's passion for non-commercial writing was undiminished.
 Her interest in poetry was deepened by the opportunity to make dramatic public performances.
 As she participated in the Los Angeles poetry scene, Coleman was influenced by poets Henri Coulette, Diane Wakoski, John Thomas, Clayton Eshleman, and Charles Bukowski, and mentored by Black Sparrow Press publisher "Papa" John Martin.
 Her first poetry manuscript was published as the chapbook Art in the Court of the Blue Fag in 1977.

 Within a few years, Coleman's work gained her attention from outside of the local literary circle.
 Mad Dog Black Lady (1979) and Imagoes (1983) earned her a National Endowment for the Arts grant (1981-82) and a Guggenheim Fellowship for Poetry (1984).
 In 1987 the author published her first collection to include short stories as well as poetry, Heavy Daughter Blues.
 An all-fiction volume published the next year, A War of Eyes and Other Stories (1988), strengthened a surge of critical attention and praise focused on Coleman during the 1980s.
 Her first novel, Mambo Hips and Make Believe, described as “ambitious,” appeared in 1999.
 Jazz and Twelve O’Clock Tales, a second volume of Coleman’s short stories, was published in 2008 by Black Sparrow Books, the new imprint of David R. Godine, Publisher, Inc. following the retirement of Martin’s Black Sparrow Press in 2002.
 University of Pittsburgh Press continues to publish her poetry, and a new volume, Ostinato Vamps, appeared in 2003.